remk-wadriga/prisoner-dilemma/README.md

 ```bash
 $ ./bin/console doctrine:fixtures:load
 ```
-Now you have few users with different roles (admin@gmail.com, owner@gmail.com and user@gmail.com with password "test"), Also you can register your own user (but user user@gmail.com is required for tests) and some strategys.
+Now you have few users with different roles (admin@gmail.com, owner@gmail.com and user@gmail.com with password "test"), Also you can register your own user (but user user@gmail.com is required for tests) and some strategies.

 Run local npm dev-server:
 ```bash